Restoration and Digital Intermediates

 Prior to Cinecittà, in 1999, I had worked with Guido Pappadà on a very important restoration of Charlie Chaplin’s film “The Kid” - 1921; with careful handling, he and his colleagues scanned the 35mm. original black and white camera negative in 3k scans in Rome, and, as significant parts of the negative had very visible fungicidal growth, also scanned a positive print that had been printed before the damage to the negative had come about.
 Then the damaged parts were substituted by careful rotoscoping, stabilising, color balancing and compositing work.
 The restored film was printed and shown to the Chaplin Family and to the public in Bologna at an event of l'immagine Ritrovata.
 The Chaplin Family were so enthralled with the pristine results that they decided to award the keeping of all of their considerable library of films to the “Cineteca di Bologna” from then on.

-At the same time together with Steve Shaw we sent continuous feedback to Quantel for developing the toolset for the iQ and Pablo platforms.
+At the same time together with Steve Shaw we sent continuous feedback to Quantel in Newbury for developing the toolset for the iQ and Pablo platforms.

-From 2003 to the present day I have worked on many film projects together with Guido Pappada' to digitize entire films and I've also recently developed with Mike Connor an innovative unit that can be taken into film archives for specific projects.
+From 2003 to the present day I have worked on many film projects together with Guido Pappada' to digitize entire films and I've also recently developed with Mike Connor an innovative unit that can be taken into film archives for specific projects, and offers 8k workflow for film restoration.